 - Must have completed a full-time program of at least 8 months from a Designated Learning Institution (DLI).

-- Program should lead to a degree, diploma, or certificate.
+- The program should lead to a degree, diploma, or certificate.

 Benefits: